tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Security baseline on Azure.md

     Use Virtual Network to build your hybrid cloud applications that securely connect to your on-premises datacenter---so an Azure web application can access an on-premises SQL Server database, or authenticate customers against an on-premises Azure Active Directory service.

-9. Can Azure supplement on-premises and 3rd party SIEM systems for auditing and compliance tasks?
+10. Can Azure supplement on-premises and 3rd party SIEM systems for auditing and compliance tasks?

     Yes, Azure has a robust set of integration scenarios for customers including:

-    -   Command Line Interface (CLI), PowerShell and a [REST API](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-rest-api-walkthrough)
+    -   Command Line Interface (CLI), PowerShell and a [REST API](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-rest-api-walkthrough).

-    -   Email and webhooks based on triggers
+    -   Email and webhooks based on triggers.

-    -   Events streamed to Event Hub
+    -   Events streamed to Event Hub.

-    -   Power BI integration
+    -   Power BI integration.

-    -   Events saved to a Storage Account for analysis later
+    -   Events saved to a Storage Account for analysis later.

-    -   Export data using Log Profiles with Log Analytics
+    -   Export data using Log Profiles with Log Analytics.

     Diagnostic logs can be enabled on almost every Azure resource.
 These logs include Windows event system logs, Storage logs, Key Vault audit logs, and Application Gateway access and firewall logs.
 Diagnostic logs can be written to a centralized and encrypted Azure storage account for archival or to event hubs or stream analytics for further processing.
 Users can configure the retention period, up to 730 days, to meet their specific requirements.